vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 ### Net Assets Increase/Decrease Statement for FY2021

-Next, let's look at the statement of changes in net assets, which shows the details of money spent and sales during the current period (April 1, 2020 to March 31, 2021).
+Next, let's look at the statement of changes in net assets, which shows the details of money spent and sales during this fiscal year (April 1, 2020 to March 31, 2021).
 This is also in yen.

 | Title                | **This FY (2021)** | **Prev.
 FY (2020)** | **Increase/Decrease** |
 | ----------------- | ---------- | ---------- | ---------- |